Roxanne Quimby: Career

 As of 2016, she is a resident of Portland, Maine, where she is a prominent philanthropist and leads a number of charitable organizations in the area.
 In 2019, she joined the faculty of Unity College in Unity, Maine.

+In the 2020s, the Quimby Family Foundation has been donating about $1.5 million per year, mostly to outdoors-related causes in Maine.